jrihon/thesis/chapters/00_chapter/00_section_01.typ

 Cells are also in constant communication with themselves and the outside.
 The incessant impulses they are subjected to are important to maintain the homeostatis of the tissue they make up, and allow the cells to interact with their environment through biological responses.
 In turn, the cells respond by producing of a variety of proteins as a reaction to the impulses or to simply maintain the cell's physiology.
 Depending on the signals received, the impulses can be propagated to the cell's core where a reaction will be kickstarted.
-#v(-0.5em)
+The DNA strands are transcribed then (_transcription_) to single stranded (ss) RNA.

 #let content-dogma = [
 //Cells are also in constant communication with themselves and the outside.
 The incessant impulses they are subjected to are important to maintain the homeostatis of the tissue they make up, and allow the cells to interact with their environment through biological responses.
 //In turn, the cells respond by producing of a variety of proteins as a reaction to the impulses or to simply maintain the cell's physiology.
 Depending on the signals received, the impulses can be propagated to the cell's core where a reaction will be kickstarted.
-The DNA strands are transcribed then (_transcription_) to single stranded (ss) RNA.
+//The DNA strands are transcribed then (_transcription_) to single stranded (ss) RNA.

 Important to clarify is that not the entire genome is fit for translation, but is divided into _introns_ and _exons_.
 These exons are the DNA sequences that are transcribed to become messenger RNA (mRNA).
 When transcribed, this mRNA is escorted outside of the nucleus and accepted by a protein complex, the ribosomes.
 These read the nucleic acid sequence by the codon - a triplet of nucleobases - and form a growing strand of amino acids, whose composition is determined by the codons read from mRNA sequence itself (_translation_).
-//This specific chain of amino acids will then be accepted by a machinery to be processed and folded into a protein suitable to handle the incoming physiological signals.
+This specific chain of amino acids will then be accepted by a machinery to be processed// and folded into a protein suitable to handle the incoming physiological signals.
+//A third division can be made for RNA molecules who provide a necessary functioning to the cell.
 ]
 #let figure-dogma = [
   #figure(